-Even with the pressure of external forces and the accessibility of available solutions like Anark Collaborate, solutions don't start without individual initiative.
+Even with the pressure of external forces and the accessibility of available solutions like Anark's product suite, solutions don't start without individual initiative.
 Some IT Directors will delay or hesitate to make change.
 Here are the implications of taking a delayed or 'do nothing' approach.